practical-artificial-intelligence-841/website/content/slides/week1/week1.md

     - Shopping recommendations versus military use​
     - Human user has more control as potential consequences increase​
 - Building trust in AI​
-    - AI must output accurate, but also​
+    - AI must produce accurate outputs, but also​
     - Reliable, safe, transparent, and explainable decisions​ ​